 Secondly, hibernation is a complicated process; one we have yet to fully understand.
 We know that it’s at least partly triggered by a disappearance of (or significant reduction in) food, but that’s not the whole story.
 Indeed, hedgehogs kept in outdoor cages by rehabilitators will eventually go into hibernation, despite food and water being available around the clock.
 Temperature, hours of daylight, age and body condition all appear to influence when a hedgehog will go into hibernation.
 As I’ve mentioned, there are data suggesting the presence of supplemental food can reduce the duration of hibernation in bears, and there’s anecdotal evidence that it can delay entry to hibernation in hedgehogs.
 There are no data showing, even suggesting, that the presence of food alone prevents hibernation.

 Thirdly, the Daily Mail article gave the impression that failing to hibernate is a bad thing; that hibernation is in some way essential to the well-being of the hedgehog.
 It is not.
 Hibernation is a complex physiological adaptation to the disappearance of the hedgehog’s food (i.e. invertebrates) during the winter.
 Given that, during hibernation, hedgehogs are prone to starving or freezing to death, being set on fire if they happen to build their hibernaculum in bonfire fodder, drowning, or being dug out by predators, it is arguably the most dangerous time of a hedgehog’s year – this is particularly true for juveniles undertaking it for the first time.
 In much milder climates, such as New Zealand’s North Island where they were introduced in 1892, hedgehogs don’t hibernate.
+Similarly, recent tracking of hedgehogs on the San Vincent del Raspeig campus at the Universidad de Alicante in Spain have shown that these animals do not hibernate.
+PhD student Jana Marco suggests that the warm temperatures year-round food, with the added benefit of food left out for street cats that the hedgehogs take advantage of, may explain why.
 There’s no evidence that failing to hibernate is detrimental to a hedgehog’s health, provided there’s sufficient food around.

 A couple of other points were raised in the article that warrant quick attention: